|

 If your dog is overly anxious, ask your vet if medication like Trazodone or pheromone therapy will help calm your dog.

-If your dog is calm and well-behaved and you decide to let him join the celebration, make sure guests know your rules and don’t try to slip your dog any food.
+If your dog is calm and well-behaved, and you decide to let him join the celebration, ensure that guests know your rules and refrain from trying to spoil your dog.

 Let insistent guests give your pup safe, approved treats like dried sweet potato slices, banana slices, apple slices, or fresh green beans.